pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/group/membership.rst

 Associate a Consumer with a Group
 ---------------------------------

-Associated the consumers specified by the :ref:`search_criteria` with a consumer group.
+Associate the consumers specified by the :ref:`search_criteria` with a consumer group.
+Consumers that are already associated with the group are ignored but included in the returned list of matched consumer IDs.

 | :method:`post`
 | :path:`/v2/consumer_groups/<consumer_group_id>/actions/associate/`